 A conviction for the possession of drug paraphernalia which is not related imbibing marijuana could result in a prison sentence of up to four years and a fine of up to $25,000.
 Examples of this sort of paraphernalia include syringes, and pipes with residue of a non-marijuana controlled substance.

 A conviction for marijuana paraphernalia is punishable by up to a full year in jail and a fine of up to $500.
 Examples of this type of paraphernalia include bongs, pipes, rolling papers, blunts, and vaporizers.
 It may be surprising to learn that the penalty for marijuana paraphernalia could result in a more severe penalty than the possession of actual marijuana.
-An experienced Montgomery County drug attorney could nevertheless work to mitigate the consequences of such a charge.
+An experienced local drug attorney could nevertheless work to mitigate the consequences of such a charge.

 Volume Dealer Statutes